-Status: The eight NAIC Standing Committees and their subordinated Task Forces and Working Groups handle the work to develop and approve model laws.
+Status: The nine NAIC Standing Committees and their subordinated Task Forces and Working Groups handle the work to develop and approve model laws.
 However, the NAIC Government Affairs team regularly works with state legislators and interested parties to discuss any issues of common interest to state insurance regulators and state officials.

 Committees Related to This Topic

 The Diffusion of NAIC Model Laws: A CIPR Research Fellows Report